BiqianCheng/simple-crawler/README.md

     Run the driver app.
 The driver app provide a CLI that prompt the user to add, extract seeds and call the crawler.

+## Run Web app

+-   ## Command

     ### `./server.sh`

     Run the website on localhost.
     This script basically `cd` to the src directory and execute `python3 -m http.server`.
-    If you cannot execute this script in your shell, please give the script the permission to execute by typing
-     `chmod a+rx server.sh`
+    If you cannot execute this script in your shell, please give the script the permission to execute by typing `chmod a+rx server.sh`
     This should allow the script to be executed.

 -   ## FAQ